visum-summerschool/visum-2018/Day 0 - Machine Learning and Computer Vision/README.md

-This folder contains the material of DAY 0 - Machine Learning and Computer Vision
+This folder contains the material of Day 0 - Machine Learning and Computer Vision